 - 6 large tomatoes, cored and cut into large chunks or wedges

-- 1 medium onion (preferably red or sweet, but any will do)
+- 1 small onion, chopped (preferably red or sweet, but any will do)

 - 2 6-oz. cans tuna, drained